 Dr. Minh-Chau Do

-Dr. Do has conducted therapy in individual, family, and group formats, and is intensively trained in a number of evidence-based treatments including Trauma-Focused Cognitive Behavioral Therapy (TF-CBT), Parent-Child Interaction Therapy (PCIT), Cognitive Processing Therapy (CPT), Prolonged Exposure (PE), Dialectical Behavior Therapy (DBT), and Cognitive Behavior Therapy (CBT).
+Dr. Do is intensively trained in a number of evidence-based treatments, including Trauma-Focused Cognitive Behavioral Therapy (TF-CBT), Parent-Child Interaction Therapy (PCIT), Cognitive Processing Therapy (CPT), Prolonged Exposure (PE), Dialectical Behavior Therapy (DBT), and Cognitive Behavior Therapy (CBT).
 She has experience in other interventions including Families OverComing Under Stress (FOCUS) and AIM HI (for children with autism spectrum disorder), and has conducted psychological testing and child welfare evaluations as well.
 She is passionate about approaching therapy with a culturally-sensitive lens, decreasing the stigma associated with mental health issues, and advocating for mental health parity.